4 Min Read

 Aren't the holidays supposed to be joyful?
 And not just Christmas and New Year's, but birthdays and the 4th of July are supposed to be happy times too.
-Well they aren't for everyone, so if you're saying, "I'm depressed - What do I do?" this time of the year, then you're far from alone.
+Well, they aren't for everyone, so if you're saying, "I'm depressed - What do I do?" this time of the year, then you're far from alone.

-Despite the opportunities to be around others (family, friends, coworkers) and celebrating, they can be one of the loneliest times of the year for many of us.
-This is one of the biggest reasons people will say, "I hate the holidays."
+Despite the opportunities to be around others (family, friends, coworkers) celebrating, holidays can be some of the loneliest times of the year for many of us.
+This is one of the biggest reasons some people say, "I hate the holidays."

 Feeling Depressed Is Common

-3 Ways We Make Ourselves DepressedSo if I'm depressed, what can I do about it?
+Well, start by considering your own behavior.
 There are habits many of us have that don't help.
-Here are 3 of them to think about how much you may be doing:
+Here are 3 of them to think about how much you may do:

-- A women in counseling with me wants some honest answers about why her husband no longer loves her.
+- A women in counseling with me wants some honest answers about why her husband no longer loves her

 - Another person wants to be in a relationship with someone who really loves them.
 Not someone who just says it now and then, but who shows it every day.

-It's really easy to have our focus on what we want, but don't have.
-It doesn't matter if it's a different job, happier relationship, where we're at in life, or what.
+It's really easy to focus on what we want, but don't have.
+It doesn't matter if it's a different job, happier relationship, where we are in life.
 When we make our focus what we don't have, we fuel our discontent and bring ourselves down.

 3. Expectations are one of the biggest traps for feeling depressed.
 Take a look at your expectations.
 Unrealistic, impractical, or impossible expectations can cause us to feel down, depressed, and hopeless.

-- She should take my breath away (after being married 11 years and having 3 kids).
+- “She should take my breath away” (after being married 11 years and having 3 kids).

-- I should have been married by the time I was 30.
+- “I should have been married by the time I was 30.”

-- I can make my husband love me like I want him to if I just try hard enough.
+- “I can make my husband love me like I want him to if I just try hard enough.”

 If You're Depressed